-Practice pathway eligibility is available through 2022.
-In 2023 clinical informatics board certification will be available only after completion of an ACGME-accredited two-year fellowship.
+Practice pathway eligibility is available through 2025.
+After that, clinical informatics board certification will be available only after completion of an ACGME-accredited two-year fellowship.

 The increasing need for the unique skill set of clinical informaticians provides physicians with board certification a competitive advantage.

 Purchasing the “Bundle” option gives you access to the live meeting AND the online course.
 Compare all course options